funcompbio/practical8/practical8.md

     5 BAIX LLOBREGAT   ABRERA             NA No classificat    2 15/09/2021
     6 BAIX LLOBREGAT   ABRERA             NA No classificat    1 31/03/2021
                  FABRICANT NO_VACUNAT RECOMPTE NomMun        Comarca Poblacio_padro
-    1        J&J / Janssen                  19 Abrera Baix Llobregat          12697
+    1        J&J / Janssen                  19 Abrera Baix Llobregat          12848
-    2    BioNTech / Pfizer                   4 Abrera Baix Llobregat          12697
+    2    BioNTech / Pfizer                   4 Abrera Baix Llobregat          12848
-    3    BioNTech / Pfizer                   1 Abrera Baix Llobregat          12697
+    3    BioNTech / Pfizer                   1 Abrera Baix Llobregat          12848
-    4 Oxford / AstraZeneca                   9 Abrera Baix Llobregat          12697
+    4 Oxford / AstraZeneca                   9 Abrera Baix Llobregat          12848
-    5    BioNTech / Pfizer                   3 Abrera Baix Llobregat          12697
+    5    BioNTech / Pfizer                   3 Abrera Baix Llobregat          12848
-    6      Moderna / Lonza                   1 Abrera Baix Llobregat          12697
+    6      Moderna / Lonza                   1 Abrera Baix Llobregat          12848
       Superficie_ha  Density
-    1      1997.865 635.5285
+    1      1997.865 643.0866
-    2      1997.865 635.5285
+    2      1997.865 643.0866
-    3      1997.865 635.5285
+    3      1997.865 643.0866
-    4      1997.865 635.5285
+    4      1997.865 643.0866
-    5      1997.865 635.5285
+    5      1997.865 643.0866
-    6      1997.865 635.5285
+    6      1997.865 643.0866

 Now the number of rows of the output data frame `vac_pop_merge` is slightly smaller than `vac_admin`, because it doesn’t keep rows that didn’t find a match in `pop_sel`.

-**Exercise:** Using `vac_pop_merge`, add a new column named `doses_100K_h` containing how many vaccine doses were administered each day per 100,000 inhabitants.
+**Exercise:** Using `vac_pop_merge`, add a new column named `doses100K` containing how many vaccine doses were administered each day per 100,000 inhabitants.
 The column `RECOMPTE` contains the number of administered doses.
+If you are unsure how to calculate the number of vaccine doses per 100,000 inhabitants, check [lecture 7](/lecture7/#22).
 Which towns administered the highest and the lowest rate of vaccine doses per 100,000 inhabitants, from what vaccine manufacturer and at which date?

 To continue with our analysis, we need to add a column containing a month as a factor.
 Thus, we repeat the steps explained in the previous